adamjr36/OrderBook/README.md

 All tests run with leaks --atExit -- [executable] to ensure no memory leaks.

+Everything passes, including the driver with the minimal example.csv.
+Driver and .csv files can't really handle getting a trade by Trade ID because IDs are created dynamically, but this feature is tested in TestOrderBook.c.

 ## HashTable, OrderedMap, OrderBookLevel, OrderBookSide

 80% of code written with gpt-4o.